-This statement has been published by The Gibson O’Neill Company Limited for and on behalf of itself and its group companies (“the Group”) including Bulkhaul Ltd, Middlesbrough Football & Athletic Company (1986) Limited and Rockliffe Hall Limited in accordance with the Modern Slavery Act 2015.
-It sets out the progress made by the Group during the year ending 30 June 2018 to prevent modern slavery and human trafficking in its business and supply chains.
-We have a wide range of suppliers and commercial partners who operate in different industries and territories throughout the world
+This statement has been published by The Gibson O'Neill Company Limited for and on behalf of itself and its group companies ("the Group"} including Bulkhaul Ltd, Middlesbrough Football & Athletic Company (1986) Limited and Rackliffe Hall Limited in accordance with the Modern Slavery Act 2015.
+It sets out the progress made by the Group during the year ending 30 June 2019 to prevent modern slavery and human trafficking in its business and supply chains.
+We have a wide range of suppliers and commercial partners who operate in different industries and territories throughout the world.

 What is Modern Slavery?